-Use our ceremony checklist to let us know how you would like to personalise your ceremony.
+Use our ceremony options form to let us know your personal choices for your marriage or civil partnership ceremony.

 Our registrars are there to help and guide you through the ceremony.
 They will welcome you and your guests to your venue.
 They will lead you through your ceremony and your legal declarations.